riemers/ansible-gitlab-runner/README.md

 =============

-This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner)
+This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) (fork from haroldb) with updates.
+Needed something simple and working, this did the trick for me.
+Open for changes though.

 Requirements
 ------------

 This role requires Ansible 2.0 or higher.

 Role Variables
 --------------